slamice/wri/hipsters/chapter06.md

 One night I went to a show alone.
-Renee was off at one of her retreats in the forest and Selina continued down a the dating road and her future prospects, very oddly never seemed to stick.
+Renee was off at one of her retreats in the forest and Selina continued down a dating road and her future prospects, very oddly never seeming to stick.

 My long walk took me down alleys and construcion sites, through lost lots of the city's soul.
 A few randoms shuffled along, tehy spoke audible English but no words understandble.
 I pleaded with myself never to do this again.
 Walking to shows for so long, intentionally ignoring maps, missing buses I thought were too slow for me.

 The show was advertised in a zine I found in a coffee shop.
 The venue was only called Stiff and was very difficult to find.
 For a good half an hour I ended up in some projects.
 They were buildings with sprinkled sores, and next to those were boarded up houses.
-Some high tension antisocials walked the streets, and I was taken aback a bit especially when two biking assholes shot a high pitched scream and tehn looked to me for a reaction.
-But after two jean jacket wearing randoms finally directed me to a place two train stations away.
+Some high tension antisocials walked the streets, and I was taken aback a bit especially when two biking assholes shot a high pitched scream and then looked to me for a reaction.
+But afterwards two jean jacket wearing randoms finally directed me to a place two train stations away.
 It was above Whatever Tattoo, and the show itself was in someone's living room.
 An art collective that housed all kinds of artists, none of which were classical.
 As long as they chugged out music and art they could scrape by and slowly mold with the apartments they lived in.

 Inside everyone huddled together in small clumps of friends.
 Most of the guys held beers and shook hands.
 Some of the guys cross dressed.
 They wore stockings and long hair smiling behind their drinks.
 Others had thick beards.
 One later that night sang about a bully he encountered in a bar very softly, "fuck you guy" he whispered.